rougin/refinery/README.md

 ### Creating from database

 This package also allows to create a database migration based on the existing database table.
-Prior to create the specified command, kindly ensure that the specified table already exists in the database schema:
+Prior in creating its database migration, kindly ensure that the specified table already exists in the database schema:

 ``` sql
 CREATE TABLE IF NOT EXISTS `users` (